SGiaccobasso/axelar-bridge-app/README.md

 # Axelar Token Bridge App

-Simple app to bridge tokens using a deposit address from Axelar.
+Bridge tokens using a deposit address from Axelar.

 ## Stack